liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/05-upgrading-themes.markdown

 ### Updating CSS Rules [](id=updating-css-rules)

-Liferay 7 uses Bootstrap 3's CSS rule syntax.
+@product@ 7 uses Bootstrap 3's CSS rule syntax.
 The new syntax lets developers leverage Bootstrap 3 features and improvements.

 If your theme does not use the Themes Generator, you can refer to the